roboncode/avocadojs/README.md

 * Simple sorting using using strings
 * Simple return value filtering
 * Ability to print AQL during execution (with support to prettify and colorize)
-* Performance measurments on data conversion
+* Performance measurements on data conversion
 * and more...